 West Wales boasts several historic sites that all make for a spectacular day out.
 Cardigan Castle has undergone an extensive renovation programme recently, and now offers a fabulous visitor experience, whilst the castle at Cilgerran perches dramatically over a gorge, offering spectacular views.
 Devils Bridge, near Aberystwyth, is well worth a visit, and the atmospheric ruins of Strata Florida Abbey are fascinating and the perfect place for a summer picnic.
 So why wait?
 Book your next West Wales short breaks and holidays and visit all of these destinations.

-Whether you explore the seaside towns and fishing villages that dot the West Wales coastline while on your short break or holiday in Ceredigion, or you head inland to find charming towns such as Newcastle Emlyn and Tregaron, where time seems to have stood still in a simpler age, you are sure to experience the warmest of welcomes in this part of Wales.
-With quality Cardigan Bay accommodation on offer throughout the county, why not make Ceredigion your next holiday destination?
+Whether you explore the seaside towns and fishing villages that dot the West Wales coastline while on your short break in Ceredigion, or you head inland to find charming towns such as Newcastle Emlyn and Tregaron, where time seems to have stood still in a simpler age, you are sure to experience the warmest of welcomes when you book top-quality West Wales accommodation.
+With quality accommodation on offer throughout Cardigan Bay, why not make Ceredigion your next holiday destination?

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.